fal-ai/dbt-fal/README.md

 Use the `fal` and `scripts` keys underneath the `meta` config to let `fal` CLI know where to look for the Python scripts.
 You can pass a list of scripts as shown above to run one or more scripts as a post-hook operation after a `dbt run`.

 ## Variables and functions
-Inside a Python script, you get access to some useful variables and functions:
+Inside a Python script, you get access to some useful variables and functions

+### Variables

 A `context` object with information relevant to the model through which the script was run.
 For the [`meta` Syntax](#meta-syntax) example, we would get the following:
 ```python
 context.current_model.name
 #= historical_ozone_levels